As a responsibly armed American, you already know how challenging it can be to stay up to date on Illinois gun laws.

 Illinois does not permit open carry.
 However, concealed carry is legal with an Illinois Concealed Carry License (CCL).
-Only residents of Arkansas, Mississippi, Texas and Virginia may apply for non-resident licenses.
+Only residents of Arkansas, Idaho, Mississippi, Nevada, Texas and Virginia may apply for non-resident licenses.
 Illinois does not honor concealed carry permits from any other states.

 What States Have Concealed Carry Reciprocity With Illinois?

 Illinois will not honor concealed carry permits from any other states.
 However, 18 states honor Illinois CCLs.
 They can be found on the USCCA’s Concealed Carry Reciprocity & Gun Laws Map.